-Abandoned vehicles are unsightly, they can also cause a nuisance, damage the environment and can be dangerous.
+Abandoned vehicles are unsightly.
+They can also be a nuisance and damage the environment.

 It's important to report abandoned vehicles as they can be dangerous and may have been used in a crime.
-It's not always easy to tell if a vehicle has been abandoned.
-Make sure that you don't enter or touch the vehicle.
+It's not always easy to tell if a vehicle is abandoned.
+Make sure you do not enter or touch the vehicle.
 If it has been involved in a crime, the vehicle will need to be investigated by the police.
 It may also contain hazardous waste and could be a fire risk.

-There are a number of things you can check to establish whether the vehicle has been abandoned:
+There are a number of things you can check to establish whether the vehicle may have been abandoned:

 If possible, you should check with your neighbours or local businesses to see if anyone knows anything about the ownership of the vehicle.

 If a vehicle is untaxed and parked on the public highway, Stratford-on-Avon District Council has devolved powers from the DVLA to remove these vehicles.
 This is also the same for vehicles declared as off-road with a SORN (Statutory Off Road Notification) if they are on public land.